-In this post, you will learn how I scored a 99% GTmetrics performance score, 0ms TBT (Total Blocking Time), and Core Web Vitals Reports for most website pages.
+In this post, you will learn how I scored a 99% GTmetrics performance score, 0ms TBT (Total Blocking Time), and Core Web Vitals Report for most website pages.

 Everything I did and executed can be replicated by anyone, regardless of your marketing experience or WordPress knowledge.

-I have tried several performance optimization methods, but nothing seems to work as great as the tips I will share with you today.
+I have tried several performance optimization methods, but nothing seems to work as great as the tips I will share today.

-Before I walk you through the steps, for those who don’t know what GTmetrics is, here’s a brief description of what the tool is.
+Before I walk you through the steps, here’s a brief description of the tool for those who don’t know what GTmetrics is.

 What is GTmetrics?

 GTmetrics is a website performance and page speed testing tool developed by Carbon360.
 It is one of the few tools, along with Pingdom, webpage test, and Web.dev, trusted and used by millions of marketers worldwide.

 Initially, GTmetrics uses the page speed and Yslow libraries data to run in-depth website URL performance and page speed analysis.